Drug Rehab Maryland: the Power of Pharmaceuticals in Drug Rehab in Maryland

 A. Thomas McLellan, Ph.D., Joins CRC Health Group Clinical Advisory Board

-At ONDCP, McLellan worked on a broad range of drug issues, including formulation and implementation of the President's National Drug Control Strategy and promotion of through healthcare reform.
+At ONDCP, McLellan worked on a broad range of drug issues, including formulation and implementation of the President's National Drug Control Strategy and promotion of drug treatment through healthcare reform.
 Dr. McLellan is the recipient of several … Read more on Marketwire (press release)

 OPINION: Let The FDA Approve Medical Marijuana, Not Our Politicians